thejimbirch/catsinmyyard/wp-content/plugins/flamingo/readme.txt

 For more detailed information, please refer to the [Contact Form 7 documentation page](https://contactform7.com/save-submitted-messages-with-flamingo/).

+= Privacy Notices =

+This plugin stores submission data collected through contact forms, which may include the submitters' personal information, in the database on the server that hosts the website.

 == Installation ==

 1. Upload the entire `flamingo` folder to the `/wp-content/plugins/` directory.